 Lackluster U.S. Retail Sales Report To Fuel EUR/USD Rebound

-Fresh updates to the U.S Retail Sales report may fuel a larger rebound in EUR/USD as household is expected to narrow in April.
-A marked slowdown in private-sector consumption may sap the appeal of the greenback as it remains one of the leading drivers of growth, and the Federal Open Market Committee (FOMC) may stick to the current forward guidance for monetary policy as ‘inflation on a 12-month basis is expected to run near the Committee's symmetric 2 percent objective over the medium term.'
+Fresh updates to the U.S Retail Sales report may fuel a larger rebound in EUR/USD as household spending is expected to narrow in April.
+A marked slowdown in private-sector consumption may sap the appeal of the greenback as it remains one of the leading drivers of growth, and the Federal Open Market Committee (FOMC) may stick to the current forward guidance for as ‘inflation on a 12-month basis is expected to run near the Committee's symmetric 2 percent objective over the medium term.'

 Image of DailyFX economic calendar